 With plenty of optional extras to select from, you can build a policy that’s tailored to your needs.
 We’re always ready to help when you need us, allowing you to make a claim 24/7 with our UK-based claims service.
-And you can rest assured that, if your car requires any work after a claim, all workmanship of any repairs undertaken at one of our approved garages will be covered by a lifetime guarantee for as long as you own the car**.
+And you can rest assured that, if you make a claim and choose one of our approved repairers, all workmanship comes with a guarantee for as long as you own the car**.

 See how Ageas can help with your Suzuki Swift car insurance when you start your car insurance quote today.

 Insurance groups and tax bands for Suzuki Swift models

 How much you’ll be charged for your car cover rests on several factors.
 One thing that some insurers take into account is the insurance group of the vehicle you’d like a policy for.
 Car insurance groups run from 1-50, whereby cars in higher-numbered groups are a riskier and costlier prospect for insurers, so premiums may be higher to reflect this.

 Another banding system to be aware of is the one used to determine how much Vehicle Excise Duty you owe.
 This is a tax charged annually based on models’ CO2 emissions, with the most polluting vehicles paying more.

 Insurance groups and tax bands for a few editions of the Suzuki Swift include:

 |Suzuki Swift SZ3 1.2 Dualjet 5d